liyu95/Deep_learning_examples/README.md

 * Research direction: biomolecular property and function prediction

 #### 2.CNN_RNN_sequence_analysis
-This example shows
+This example shows how to use the combination of CNN and RNN to predict the non-coding DNA sequence function.

-* Model:
+* Model: CNN, RNN
-* Data type:
+* Data type: 1D sequence data
 * Research direction: sequence analysis

 #### 3.Regression_gene_expression